mandres2/.py__pet_projects/README.md

 # .py__pet_projects

-A repository that contains .py applications to practice python concepts
+This repository contains .py applications used to enhance learning on technical python concepts